JaspervRijbroek/getraddish.com/guide/index.md

 ---
-title: Guide Index
+title: Introduction
+author: Jasper van Rijbroek
 layout: guide
 ---

-# Introduction
 This guide is meant for the beginners and more advanced with Raddish,
 In here you will find how to get started and how to use Raddish more thoroughly.